-Open Banking is regulated, monitored and built on the principles of GDPR.
+Open Banking is regulated, monitored and built on the principles of UK GDPR.

 Who is consents.online?

 consents.online are a regulated Account Information Service Provider (AISP), regulated by the Financial Conduct Authority (Firm Reference No. 792642). consents.online offer a quick, easy and secure way to provide your Open Banking information to JCB Finance.
 For more information check out their video below or visit their website https://consents.online/

 You have control